nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-windows-terminal-services.md

 }
 ```

 The method **WTSEnumerateProcessesEx** also contains a capability to retrieve the information about current user running the process.
 This can be useful while enumerating the privileges for the enumerated processes.
-For this, we need to use **[ConvertSidToStringSidA](https://learn.microsoft.com/en-us/windows/win32/api/sddl/nf-sddl-convertsidtostringsida)** inroder to convert SID into string format to supply in into **printf** function.
+For this, we need to use **[ConvertSidToStringSidA](https://learn.microsoft.com/en-us/windows/win32/api/sddl/nf-sddl-convertsidtostringsida)** inorder to convert SID into string format to supply it into **printf** function.

 **SYNTAX**
 ```c++